Electronically-controlled one- and two-qubit gates for transmon quasicharge qubits: Introduction

 \section{Introduction}

-{ \it Context and aim}: Building a utility-scale quantum computer requires qubit architetures that support operations with extremely low error rate.
-In particular, error rate per operation needs to be well below the `threshold' rates for the error-correction schemes being implemented.
-The best among the contemporary qubit architectures including transmon~\cite{koch_charge-insensitive_2007} can only achieve error rates comparable to the threshold rates, but not much lower.
-Consequently, exploration of new strategies for implementing qubits protected against various decoherence mechanisms is underway~\cite{gyenis_moving_2021}.
-Several superconducting qubit designs have been proposed with varying levels of resilience to noise sources, including $0$-$\pi$ qubit \cite{brooks_protected_2013} and fluxonium \cite{manucharyan_fluxonium_2009}) qubits.
-However, the circuit designs for these protected qubits are often highly sophisticated and require tuning to extreme parameter regimes, which are challenging to fabricate in practice.
-Moreover, their intrinsic isolation from the environment often makes it difficult to implement quantum gates on protected qubits~\cite{gyenis_moving_2021}.
-This work tackles the problem of development of protected qubit architectures with feasible implementation schemes.
+Building a utility-scale quantum computer requires qubit architectures that support operations with extremely low error rate.
+In particular, the error rate per operation needs to be well below `threshold' rates for the error-correction schemes to be effective.
+The best contemporary qubit architectures, including the transmon~\cite{koch_charge-insensitive_2007}, currently achieve error rates comparable to the threshold rates, and there is a need to improve this further.

+Several superconducting qubit designs have been proposed with varying levels of resilience to noise sources, including the $0$-$\pi$ \cite{brooks_protected_2013} and fluxonium \cite{manucharyan_fluxonium_2009} qubits.
+Control of these `protected' qubits is an area of active study \cite{kolesnikow_protected_2025}.
+The current work outlines a control scheme for a recently proposed protected qubit.

-Motivated by the practical challenges discussed above, a recent work~\cite{thanh_le_building_2020} proposes encoding of a protecetd qubit in the quasicharge degrees of freedom in the conventional transmon device, which we refer to as a `quasicharge qubit'.
+Motivated by the promise of protected qubits, a recent work~\cite{thanh_le_building_2020} proposes encoding of a qubit in the quasicharge degrees of freedom in the conventional transmon device, which we refer to as a `quasicharge qubit'.
 While the qubit itself can reside in the conventional transmon circuit, implementing gate operations on this qubit was anticipated to require additional components in the circuit.
-Specifically, Ref.~\cite{thanh_le_building_2020} shows that a circuit component that contributes a $\cos(\hat{\phi}/2)$ term to the Hamiltonian would allow highly accurate qubit gate operations.
+Specifically, Ref.~\cite{thanh_le_building_2020} shows that a $4\pi$-junction circuit element, which contributes a $\cos(\hat{\phi}/2)$ term to the Hamiltonian, would allow accurate qubit gate operations.
 The aim of this work is to show that a junction formed by topological superconductors, as suggested in Ref.~\cite{thanh_le_building_2020}, suffices for this purpose, and to assess the performance of the resulting schemes for gate implementation.